Manifest Specification¶

 - Global manifests are read from disk when RefMD boots and merged into

-. - User-specific manifests are loaded after installation (
+/api/me/plugins/manifest. - User-specific manifests are loaded after installation (

-stores the archive and manifest per user). - The frontend sorts manifests by scope (user before global) and plugin ID.
+InstallPluginFromUrlstores the archive and manifest per user). - The frontend sorts manifests by scope (user before global) and plugin ID.

 Install your ZIP in a local RefMD stack and open the Plugins page to confirm parsing.
 The host logs manifest issues to the server console.